Adarshraj28/CineGo/README.md

 # Qube Movie Website

-    How To Create Responsive Movie Website Using HTML CSS And jQuery
+    Creating Responsive Movie Website Using HTML CSS And jQuery

 # Preview

     This is a movie streaming website as part of my learning outcomes.

 # Description